DavidReider/DavidReider/README.md

 A Software Engineer specializing in JavaScript technologies.
 Experience with the technologies listed in the **toolbox** below.

-I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.
+I am very much into Web Development and JavaScript, **but** I also enjoy various other topics other than coding.

 I'm currently learning about working with APIs, various (headless) CMS platforms, and some miscellaneous JavaScript topics and libraries.